lun-lun-lun-lun/RLCraft-Excel-Edition/README.md

 - Beastiary
 - Lose 1 level upon death
 - """Story""" (1 final boss and then I pit everyone against eachother)
+- Dragons have a chance to grow 1 scale when feeding
+- Bigger max dragon sizes